Montepulciano Italy: Where Some of the Best Wine is Made

 Grapes

 In Montepulciano, the red grape Sangiovese is called Prugnolo Gentile and must be 70% of the Vino Nobile blend.
-It is typical these days for the amount to be closer to 90% as winemakers get better at taming the grape’s high acidity and austere tannins.
+These days for the amount is closer to 90% as winemakers get better at taming the grape’s high acidity and austere tannins.

 • Four red blending partners are permitted.
 Three traditional Italian grapes: